Aliases for SOD3 Gene

-SOD3 (Superoxide Dismutase 3, Extracellular) is a Protein Coding gene.
-Diseases associated with SOD3 include keratopathy and coronary stenosis.
-Among its related pathways are Cellular Senescence and Selenium Pathway.
-GO annotations related to this gene include heparin binding and superoxide dismutase activity.
-An important paralog of this gene is CCS.
+SOD3 (Superoxide Dismutase 3) is a Protein Coding gene.
+Diseases associated with SOD3 include Asbestosis and Diabetic Polyneuropathy.
+Among its related pathways are Copper homeostasis and Folate Metabolism.
+Gene Ontology (GO) annotations related to this gene include heparin binding and superoxide dismutase activity.
+An important paralog of this gene is SOD1.

 UniProtKB/Swiss-Prot for SOD3 Gene

 Protect the extracellular space from toxic effect of reactive oxygen intermediates by converting superoxide radicals into hydrogen peroxide and oxygen.